elastic/integrations/packages/fireeye/docs/README.md

-# Fireeye Integration
+# FireEye Integration

-This integration periodically fetches metrics from [Fireeye Network Security](https://www.fireeye.com/products/network-security.html) servers.
-It can parse nx logs created by the HTTP server.
+This integration periodically fetches logs from [FireEye Network Security](https://www.fireeye.com/products/network-security.html) devices.

 ## Compatibility

-The fireeye nx log has been developed against Fireeye Network Security 9.0.0.916432 but is expected to work with other versions.
+The FireEye `nx` integration has been developed against FireEye Network Security 9.0.0.916432 but is expected to work with other versions.

 ## Logs

-# NX Logs
+### NX

-The `NX` log collects the fireeye nx (network security) logs.
+The `nx` integration ingests network security logs from FireEye NX through TCP/UDP and file.

 **Exported fields**